Siena rewards everyone who visits, whether you have one day in Siena or five. We know, because we’ve done both.

 1:15 pm: Lunch

-There are two places we recommend for lunch.
+There are three places we recommend for lunch.

 The first is Osteria da Divo.
 This is a fine dining restaurant that is located inside of Etruscan tombs.
 It is just a short walk from the Siena Cathedral.
 See the menu and get hours here.
 This also makes a great place to have dinner.